About Anal Cancer

 - Chest x-ray: It is often performed to look for spread of the cancer to the lungs.

 - Ultrasound: Ultrasound of the tumor using a probe that is inserted into the anus can be used to determine the amount of invasion of the tumor into the surrounding tissues.

 There are different types of anal cancer treatment and depends on many factors.
 The location, type and stage of cancer of the tumour are significant.
 After the cancer is found and staged, your doctor will talk to you about the various treatment options available.
 A key part of the anal cancer treatment is saving the anal sphincter muscles so that you have control on the bowel and has less impact on the overall quality of life.

 According to hospitals offering anal cancer treatment, the chances of recovery depends on the following:

 - The location of the tumour in the anus.

 - Whether the cancer has spread to lymph nodes or not.

 At Cancer Healer Center, anal cancer treatment through Cancer Healer therapy is a type of Immunotherapy that uses the body’s immune system to fight cancer without any major side effects.
 The way the therapy is given depends on the type and stage of the cancer being treated.
 Cancer Healer Team plans the anal cancer treatment by taking several factors in consideration, including:

 - General health of the patient

 This therapy can also be given in conjunction with other traditional therapies like Chemotherapy and Radiation therapy overcoming their side effects.
-While choosing the best treatment for you, you and your team will take into consideration your age, your overall health and your personal preferences.
+While choosing the best anal cancer treatment for you, our team will take into consideration your age, your overall health and your personal preferences.